-CHFA retains the right to recapture a Carryover Allocation of Tax Credits to a project prior to the end of the two-year Carryover Allocation period allowed under the Code.
-Each Carryover Allocation will be subject to a written agreement that will contain conditions, obligations, and deadlines that are precedent to a Final Allocation of Tax Credits by CHFA.
-Should the project or Owner fail to comply with all such terms and conditions, CHFA may, in its sole discretion, rescind the Carryover Allocation and make the recaptured Tax Credits available for other projects.
+CHFA retains the right to recapture a Carryover Allocation of Housing Credits to a project prior to the end of the two-year Carryover Allocation period allowed under the Code.
+Each Carryover Allocation will be subject to a written agreement that will contain conditions, obligations, and deadlines that are precedent to a Final Allocation of Housing Credits by CHFA.
+Should the project or Owner fail to comply with all such terms and conditions, CHFA may, in its sole discretion, rescind the Carryover Allocation and make the recaptured Housing Credits available for other projects.

-Placed-in-Service Application
+Placed-in-Service Documentation

-Once the Carryover requirements are met and the Carryover Agreement has been executed, the project must place in service no later than the close of the second calendar year following the date of the Carryover Agreement (Year 2) or the Tax Credits are subject to recapture.
+Once the Carryover requirements are met and the Carryover Agreement has been executed, the project must place in service no later than the close of the second calendar year following the date of the Carryover Agreement (Year 2) or the Housing Credits are subject to recapture.
 If a project places in service in Year 2, but the Applicant will not have all of the required documentation completed by this time, 8609(s) will not be issued in Year 2.
 A written notification of the placed-in-service date must be provided to CHFA within 15 days of the actual placed-in-service date.

-Regardless of the placed-in-service date, a Placed-in-Service Application, including all required items as listed in the Placed-In-Service Checklist, Appendix G, must be submitted no later than the first business day in November of Year 2, without exception.
-This is needed so that CHFA can record the LURA prior to the end of the first year of the Tax Credit period for each building in a project as defined in Section 42(f)(1).
+The Placed-in-Service Documentation must be submitted within 45-days after the first building places in service.
+The Placed-in-Service Documentation, including all required items as listed in the Placed-In-Service Checklist, is needed so that CHFA can record the LURA prior to the end of the first year of the Housing Credit period for each building in a project as defined in Section 42(f)(1).

-The remaining requirements for the Final Allocation must be received within six months from the date of receipt of the Placed-in-Service Application.
+The remaining requirements for the Final Allocation must be received within six months from the date of receipt of the Placed-in-Service Documentation.
 Starting with the seventh month, a \$2,000 per month late fee may be assessed until the remaining requirements are received.